Minhtrna/Pycamo/README.md

 ## Update

-Now you can use Pycamo with a GUI!
-Unfortunately, building it into an `.exe` file is not currently possible because Windows detects it as a virus 😅.
-Since I don't fully trust packaging tools, let's keep it simple.
+Now you can use Pycamo with a GUI!.
 Just run `GUI.py` and enjoy.

 ![Update Screenshot](https://github.com/user-attachments/assets/615ca98e-bfb3-4392-9003-cc69a1c48d05)